Hydrodynamic Limits of non-Markovian Interacting Particle Systems on Sparse Graphs: Spatial Localization and the Proof of Well-Posedness

-Note that while spatial localization is a class property, the notion of a localizing map given in Definition \ref{WP:locunif} applies to a given graph, and not its isomorphism class.
+Note that while spatial localization is a class property, the notion of a localizing map given in Definition \ref{WP:locunif} applies to a given graph and not its isomorphism class.

-\begin{remark} Definitions \ref{WP:locunif} and \ref{WP:loccons} are abstract properties that easily extend to a more general class of graph-indexed jump processes $X^{G,\x}$ that satisfy a different Poisson-driven SDE from \eqref{mod:infpart}, as long as Assumption \ref{mod:assu2} still holds for that SDE.
-For instance, they could apply to IPS such as the exclusion process in which particles may experience simultaneous jumps, where it would be more natural to index $\poiss^{G}$ by the edges, rather than the vertices, of $G$, or processes with both types of jumps. \end{remark}
+\begin{remark}[Spatial localization for more general IPS] Definitions \ref{WP:locunif} and \ref{WP:loccons} are abstract properties that easily extend to a more general class of graph-indexed jump processes $X^{G,\x}$ that satisfy a different Poisson-driven SDE from \eqref{mod:infpart}, as long as Assumption \ref{mod:assu2} still holds for that SDE.
+For instance, they could apply to IPS such as the exclusion process in which particles may experience simultaneous jumps, where it would be more natural to index $\poiss^{G}$ by the edges, rather than the vertices, of $G$. \end{remark}